smkent/dotfiles/README.md

   blue bold, tags in yellow bold
 * `git diff`: Brighter green and red for added and removed, hunk header (line numbers changed) in brighter blue bold, hunk function header in magenta bold
-* `git grep`: Maches in orange, matching filenames in purple, line numbers in brighter green, function names in yellow, and separators in gray
+* `git grep`: Matches in orange, matching filenames in purple, line numbers in brighter green, function names in yellow, and separators in gray
 * `git status`: Branch name in bold and underlined, added files in brighter green, changed files in brighter red, files with conflicts in yellow, and